Royal Opera House Learning and Participation

 HOW TO USE OUR RESOURCES

-Our aim is place creative learning at the centre of every child’s education, attainment and progress.
+Our aim is to place creative learning at the centre of every child’s education, attainment and progress.
 We do this through a suite of online programmes which support teachers to take a step into our world.
 Our resources have been created with teachers in schools all over Britain, and rooted in the knowledge that teachers need high quality, inspirational materials that can be consumed in ways that suit their classroom and the needs of their students.

 Our educational resources are constructed in a way that allows the teacher to Taste, Explore or Immerse into our world.
 All our resources come from atoms which can be brought together in different combinations, which enables the teacher to make key decisions about how they are used.